Home For The Holidays? Get Off The Couch!

 Being immobile like that for many hours each day does more than raise the risk of a host of diseases.
 DiPietro and her colleagues have good evidence that, as the years wear on, it actually reduces the ability of older people to get around on foot at all.

-In a study of sitting and walking ability that surveyed people ages 50 to 71 across 8 to 10 years, those who tended to sit the most and move the least had more than three times the risk of difficulty walking by the end of the study, when compared to their more active counterparts.
+In a study of sitting and walking ability that surveyed people ages 50 to 71 across eight to 10 years, those who tended to sit the most and move the least had more than three times the risk of difficulty walking by the end of the study, when compared to their more active counterparts.

 Some ended up unable to walk at all.
 The study appears in the current issue of The Journals of Gerontology: Medical Sciences.